-The Plan for the Planet approach has been adopted to promote and deliver the UN SDGs based on its integration of science, mathematics and geography knowledge and focus on leveraging business management, leadership and teamwork principles and practice to develop and deliver local, regional and globally sustainable outcomes.
+The Plan for the Planet approach has been adopted to promote and deliver the UN SDGs based on its integration of science, technology, mathematics and geography knowledge and focus on leveraging business management, leadership and teamwork principles and practice to develop and deliver local, regional and globally sustainable outcomes.

-What does the Young Australians Plan for the Planet Program involve?
+What does the Young Persons' Plan for the Planet Program involve?

-The Australian pilot program will operate as an extracurricular program involving 20 schools across Australia.
-Each school will develop a sustainable development plan for their regional EcoZone to 2030.
-The schools will then work to combine their individual EcoZone plans into a national sustainable development plan (Young Australians' Plan for the Planet) that will be presented to Ministers in Canberra in August 2017.
+The Australian pilot program operates as an extracurricular program involving 20 schools across Australia.
+Each school develops a sustainable development plan for their regional EcoZone to 2030.
+The schools then work to combine their individual EcoZone plans into a national sustainable development plan (Young Australians' Plan for the Planet) that was presented to Ministers in Canberra in August 2017.
 In 2018 this process was extended to Mauritius with 10 more high schools that have confirmed the growth and the success of the program internationally.

 Who will be involved?

-20 schools will be selected across Australia with one school representing each EcoZone, covering all major Australian cities and regional areas.
+20 schools selected from across Australia and 10 in Mauritius, with one school representing each EcoZone, covering all major Australian and Mauritian cities and regional areas.
 Each school will select a minimum of twelve Years 9-10-11 students and three teachers to build their regional EcoZone plan and work with all other schools to integrate these regional plans into the National Plan.

 Who are the key program advisors?

-Supporting organisations include Questacon, Future Earth Australia, Inspiring Australia, the Australian National University (ANU), the University of New South Wales (UNSW) and University of Technology Sydney (UTS), the Foundation for Young Australians and UNIC in Canberra.
+Supporting organisations include Questacon, Future Earth Australia, Inspiring Australia, the Australian National University (ANU), the University of New South Wales (UNSW), University of Technology Sydney (UTS), the Foundation for Young Australians and UNIC in Canberra.
 Science centres and Institutes complement University support in Mauritius

-When will the Young Australians Plan for the Planet program take place?
+When will the Young Persons' Plan for the Planet program take place?

-The program will launch on 12 August 2016 at a Q&A Event at Questacon in Canberra as part of the United Nations International Youth Day.
-The program will commence operating at each selected school from 28 November 2016 to 31 July 2017 in the first year.
+The program launched 12 August 2016 at a Q&A Event at Questacon in Canberra as part of the United Nations International Youth Day.
+The program operating at each selected school from 28 November 2016 to 31 July 2017 in the first year.
 2018 added Mauritian high schools progressing through March to August and culminating with an international conference there in November.